 This is when your client management skills kick in.
-A great skill you can develop is treating every client like a new client.
+A great skill to develop is treating every client like a new client.
 Regularly take a step back and reassess how you can best surpass their expectations and design an exceptional customer experience.
-This can help breed customer loyalty and hopefully avoid any breakups.
+This can help encourage customer loyalty and hopefully avoid any breakups.

 A great way to earn your clients' trust and respect is to know their niches.
 Learn about their respective industries and stay up to date on internal news.
 Keeping your finger on the pulse is one of the most valuable client management skills.